MicrosoftDocs/cpp-docs/docs/standard-library/time-zone-link-class.md

 **Header:** `<chrono>`

-Time-zone data is only available starting with Windows 10 version 1903 and Windows Server 2022.
+Time-zone data is only available starting with Windows 10 version 1903/19H1 and later, and Windows Server 2022 and later.

 **Namespace:** `std::chrono`